sabre-io/sabre.io/source/uri/install.md

 sabre/uri must be installed using [composer][1].

-You will need a recent version of PHP. sabre/uri currently requires PHP 5.4.7.
-Older versions of PHP have bugs related to URI handling.
+You will need a recent version of PHP. sabre/uri 2.x requires PHP 7, but 1.x has an identical api and supports PHP 5.5 and up.

 Installing with composer
 ------------------------